-The MHSA program is a 56 credit-hour graduate professional degree program (effective August 2008), and is accredited by the Commission on Accreditation of Healthcare Management Education (CAHME).
+The MHSA program is a 56 credit-hour graduate professional degree program and is accredited by the Commission on Accreditation of Healthcare Management Education (CAHME).
+It was fully reaccredited in November 2013 for seven years.
 The MHSA curriculum combines social science and business content in the context of health care.
 The Program is designed to prepare students for a variety of positions in health care organizations, meet the needs of students with diverse cultural and professional backgrounds, and integrate classroom and experiential learning.

 The MHSA program has consistently been ranked among the top health administration programs in U.S. public universities by U.S. News and World Report.